School apps

 Equally, the life story of the school is told not only in academic statistics but also in the huge range of opportunities our staff create within all subjects and especially Sport, Music and Drama.
 Governors attend and support these events, we talk with parents (and potential pupils) at Open Days and Parent Forums, both to know and be known.
 In ‘link’ roles, Governors spend time as individuals in school meeting staff and pupils, ensuring Governance meetings are informed by first-hand knowledge and not just statistics.

-Resources and Finance Strategy: planning for the future
+Resources and Finance Strategy: Planning for the future

-We continue to work on a Strategic Financial stability plan which will help us exercise informed and responsible stewardship of our resources to the benefit of all our students, and ensure these resources are targeted where they matter most.
+We continue to work on a strategic financial stability plan which will help us exercise informed and responsible stewardship of our resources to the benefit of all our students, and ensure these resources are targeted where they matter most.

 This long-term strategic plan is driven by the school’s need both to live sustainably within its resources and to secure the quality of provision and outcomes which we want for our children.

 Governors recognise the crucial importance of Self Evaluation in our ongoing cycle of review and planning.
-Working with the headteacher and the school’s Senior Leadership Team, we draw on the self-evaluation document to inform our thinking as we monitor progress against the School Improvement Plan and continue to exercise support and challenge in all areas to ensure the highest possible standards for the benefit of students and value for money.
+Working with the Headteacher and the School’s Senior Leadership Team, we draw on the self-evaluation document to inform our thinking as we monitor progress against the School Improvement Plan and continue to exercise support and challenge in all areas to ensure the highest possible standards for the benefit of students and value for money.